 DO NOT use your pump if you think it might be damaged due to dropping it or hitting it against a hard surface.
-Check that the pump is working properly by plugging a power source into the USB port and confirming that the display turns on, you hear audible beeps, feel the pump vibrate, and see the green LED light blinking around the edge of the Screen On Button.
-If you are unsure about potential damage, discontinue use of the System and contact Customer Technical Support at (877) 801-6901.
+Check that the pump is working properly by plugging a power source into the USB port and confirming that the display turns on, you hear audible beeps, feel the pump vibrate, and see the green LED light blinking around the edge of the Screen On/Quick Bolus button.
+If you are unsure about potential damage, discontinue use of the pump and contact Customer Technical Support.

-AVOID exposure of your pump to temperatures below 40°F or above 99°F. Insulin can freeze at low temperatures or degrade at high temperatures.
+AVOID exposure of your pump to temperatures below 41°F (5°C) or above 99°F (37°C).
+Insulin can freeze at low temperatures or degrade at high temperatures.
 Insulin that has been exposed to conditions outside of the manufacturer’s recommended ranges can affect the safety and performance of the pump.

-AVOID submerging your pump in fluid beyond a depth of 3 feet or for more than 30 minutes (IPX7 rating).
-If your pump has been exposed to fluid beyond these limits, check for any signs of fluid ingress.
-If there are signs of fluid entry, discontinue use of the pump and contact Customer Technical Support at (877) 801-6901.
+AVOID submerging your pump in fluid beyond a depth of 3 feet (0.91 m) or for more than 30 minutes (IPX7 rating).
+If your pump has been exposed to fluid beyond these limits, check for any signs of fluid entry.
+If there are signs of fluid entry, discontinue use of the pump and contact Customer Technical Support.